o-Erebus/Dogs-and-Cats-CNN-Prediction-Model/README.md

 ---

-# Dogs vs Cats Image Classification
+# Dogs vs Cats Image Classification Notebook

-This repository contains code for training a convolutional neural network (CNN) to classify images of dogs and cats using TensorFlow and Keras.
+This Jupyter Notebook contains code for training a convolutional neural network (CNN) to classify images of dogs and cats using TensorFlow and Keras.
 It also includes instructions for downloading the dataset and training the model.

 ## Getting Started

 ### Prerequisites

 - Python 3.x
+- Jupyter Notebook
 - TensorFlow
-- Keras
 - Kaggle API (for downloading the dataset)

 ### Installation